SecureHats/security-copilot/Lesson 3/README.md

 ## Lesson 3

->- NOTE: This next lesson is still in development.

 In the [2nd lesson](/Lesson%202/README.md), we learned the fundamentals of making an OpenAPI Specification (swagger) for Microsoft Security Copilot.
 We have created our own OpenAPI Specification that is used to query a public API containing intel on Harry Potter.
 <br>